A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 - restoration of satisfactory microcirculation.

-As infusion solutions, a 5-10% glucose solution with insulin and crystalloid sodium-containing solutions (0.9% sodium chloride solution, Ringer's solution) are used in a ratio of 1: 1 or 2: 1, taking into account the indicators of water-electrolyte metabolism.
-The total volume of fluid administered is 50-60 ml/kg/day.
-Reopoliglyukin (10-20 mg/kg) is used to combat hypovolemia and peripheral hypoperfusion.
-In complex infusion therapy, cocarboxylase is used (50-100 mg / day), 5% solution ascorbic acid(2-3 ml / day).
-With hypokalemia - correction of the level of potassium (potassium chloride 5% solution 1-3 ml / kg in 100 ml of 5% glucose solution IV drip).
+As infusion solutions, 5-10% glucose solution with insulin and crystalloid sodium-containing solutions (0.9% sodium chloride solution, Ringer's solution) are used in a ratio of 1: 1 or 2: 1, taking into account indicators of water-electrolyte metabolism.
+The total volume of administered fluid is 50-60 ml/kg/day.
+To combat hypovolemia and peripheral hypoperfusion, rheopolyglucin (10-20 mg/kg) is used.
+In complex infusion therapy, cocarboxylase (50-100 mg/day), 5% solution is used ascorbic acid(2-3 ml/day).
+For hypokalemia - correction of potassium levels (potassium chloride 5% solution 1-3 ml/kg in 100 ml of 5% glucose solution intravenously).

-Given the available data regarding the limited capacity of the most common crystalloid solutions ( saline solutions and glucose solutions) to quickly and effectively eliminate ketosis and its pathophysiological consequences, there are serious theoretical and practical prerequisites for the use of sugar alcohol solutions as alternative means of treating ketotic conditions.
-The main difference between sugar alcohols (sorbitol, xylitol) is the peculiarities of their metabolism, namely its independence from insulin, and a significantly greater antiketogenic effect.
+Given the available data regarding the limited capabilities of the most common crystalloid solutions ( saline solutions and glucose solutions) quickly and effectively eliminate ketosis and its pathophysiological consequences, there are serious theoretical and practical prerequisites for the use of sugar alcohol solutions as an alternative means of treating ketotic conditions.
+The main difference between sugar alcohols (sorbitol, xylitol) is the peculiarities of their metabolism, namely its independence from insulin, and a significantly greater anti-ketogenic effect.

-If the child drinks willingly enough liquid, parenteral administration infusion solutions can be completely or partially replaced by oral rehydration, which is carried out with combined preparations.
-With persistent uncontrollable vomiting, the appointment of metoclopramide parenterally is indicated (for children under 6 years of age). single dose 0.1 mg / kg, children from 6 to 14 years old - 0.5-1.0 ml).
-Considering possible unwanted side effects from the nervous system (dizziness, extrapyramidal disorders, convulsions), the introduction of metoclopramide more than 1-2 times is not recommended.
+If the child drinks willingly sufficient quantity liquids, parenteral administration infusion solutions can be completely or partially replaced by oral rehydration, which is carried out with combination drugs.
+For persistent, indomitable vomiting, parenteral metoclopramide is indicated (for children under 6 years of age). single dose 0.1 mg/kg, children from 6 to 14 years old - 0.5-1.0 ml).
+Considering possible undesirable side effects from the nervous system (dizziness, extrapyramidal disorders, convulsions), administration of metoclopramide more than 1-2 times is not recommended.

-With severe abdominal spastic syndrome, antispasmodics are administered parenterally (papaverine, platifillin, drotaverine in an age dosage).
-If the child is excited, restless, hyperesthesia is expressed, tranquilizers are used - diazepam preparations in middle-aged dosages.
+In case of severe abdominal spastic syndrome, antispasmodics (papaverine, platyphylline, drotaverine in an age-specific dosage) are administered parenterally.
+If the child is excited, restless, hyperesthesia is expressed, tranquilizers are used - diazepam drugs in average-age dosages.
 After stopping vomiting, it is necessary to give the child a sufficient amount of liquid: dried fruit compote, sweet fruit juices, tea with lemon, low-mineralized alkaline mineral waters.
-A diet with a sharp restriction of fats, proteins and other ketogenic foods is shown.
+A diet with a sharp limitation of fats, proteins and other ketogenic foods is indicated.

-Activities in the interictal period are aimed at preventing the recurrence of acetonemic crises and include a number of areas, the main of which is therapeutic nutrition.
+Activities during the interictal period are aimed at preventing relapses of acetonemic crises and include a number of areas, the main of which is nutritional therapy.

 Diet therapy for NAD is aimed at:

-- to limit the use of foods rich in purines;
+- limiting the consumption of foods rich in purines;

 - increased excretion of uric acid by the kidneys due to increased diuresis;

-— decrease in excitability of the autonomic nervous system;
+- decreased excitability of the autonomic nervous system;

 — elimination of food allergens and allergenic substances.